draobrehtom/redm-trains/README.md

    - If it does not enter the scope of another player - **it continues moving** (i.e., it continues to exist even beyond the scope).
    - Enters the scope of another player - continues moving, but now belongs to the other player.
 Possible bugs with the train teleporting.

-2. **Migrated (orphaned) train leaves the new owner's scope:**
+2. **Migrated train leaves the new owner's scope:**
    - If the train does not enter the scope of another player - **it gets deleted**.
    - Enters the scope of another player - continues moving, but now belongs to the other player.
 Possible bugs with the train teleporting.

-**Conclusion:** There is a difference in the behaviour of the train when leaving the owner's scope - if the train leaves the original owner's scope versus if the train leaves the new owner's scope.
+So there is a difference in the behaviour of the train when leaving the owner's scope - if the train leaves the original owner's scope versus if the train leaves the new owner's scope.

 Some other issues I encountered during testing include:
 - **Missing train wagons**: Sometimes wagons disappear.
 This mainly happens during train migration.